chemreac/chemreac/docs/dev.rst

 to the code:

 1. `Fork <https://help.github.com/articles/fork-a-repo/>`_ the repository on github
-2. Install the dependencies specified in the README.rst
+2. Install the dependencies specified in the README.rst file
 3. Clone your own repo to get a local copy:

 ::

     $ git clone https://github.com/YOUR_GITHUB_USERNAME/chemreac.git

-4. Set-up the pre-commit hook (prevents commiting untested code).
+4. Optionally set-up the pre-commit hook (prevents commiting untested code).
 ::

     $ cd .git/hooks